There is a reason some 14 million people visit Tuscany, Italy every year.

 When it comes to the rolling hills and vineyards of the spectacular Tuscan countryside, you don’t want to miss a thing.
 So, to get a a little closer to nature, we got on our bike.
 Well, someone else’s bike.

 This was not 2-wheel larceny.
-We’d signed up for a Tuscany bike tour.
+We’d signed up for a Tuscany bike tour with a tour company.
 Not only would we get to experience the area and really breathe it in, we’d also be able to drink plenty of wine without being arrested for drink driving.
 Bonus.

 History, wine and olive oil